Nightshade-7/Python-Sem-2-Coursework/README.md

 # Python-Sem-2-Coursework
+The course, Programming Language-II, takes a deep dive into advanced concepts built on the base topics already covered.
-Python Coursework, Classwork, Assignments and Projects
+The purpose of this repository is to store all Python Coursework, Classwork, Assignments, and Projects done by me.